prashantv/faket/README.md

 # faket [![GoDoc][doc-img]][doc] [![Build Status][ci-img]][ci] [![Coverage][codecov-img]][codecov]

-Are your test helpers correct -- test them with `faket`.
+Are your test helpers correct -- be confident with faket.

 ## Introduction

-Test helper functions play a crucial role in encapsulating common validation patterns and keeping your tests DRY (Don't Repeat Yourself).
+Test helper functions taking a `testing.TB` are helpful for encapsulating common validation patterns and DRY'ing up tests (Don't Repeat Yourself).

-These helpers often accept a `testing.TB` to report failures but it can be tricky to test failure scenarios.

-As these helpers grow in complexity and become widely used, verifying their behaviour becomes important-- your tests' correctness depends upon them!
+These helpers are not immune from bugs and as they grow in complexity and become widely used.
+Verifying their behaviour becomes important-- your tests' correctness depends upon them!

-Failure handling by test helpers is particularly critical:
- * Do they indicate all errors, or fail on required checks?
+How do you test scenarios where the helper is expected to fail?
+Using a real `testing.T` would fail the test, when you want the opposite: the test should fail if the helper passes unexpectedly but pass if the helper fails with the expected failures!

+faket lets you validate correctness of your helpers using a fake `testing.TB`, which provides insight into the full behaviour of the test function:

+ * Are all the expected errors reported?
+ * Did the helper `Fatal` the test?
- * Is the output formatted correctly and does it include all relevant information?
+ * Is the output formatted correctly with all the relevant information?

-`faket` addresses these challenges by providing a fake `testing.TB` so you can validate correctness of your test helpers and ensure the reported messages are accurate and meaningful.
+### Example

-Let's take an example helper used to verify if a string contains expected substrings in order:
+Let's test a helper used to verify a string contains expected substrings in order:

 ```go
 func StrContainsInOrder(t testing.TB, got string, contains ...string)
 ```

-`faket` can be used to test that the helper behaves as expected:
+With faket, both successful and failure scenarios can be tested:
 ```go
 func TestStrContainsInOrder(t *testing.T) {
   t.Run("correct order", func(t *testing.T) {